frederic-perez/AmE-dictionary/data/dictionary.md

 __fulcrum__ :two::hammer:
 __fulfilling__
 __fulgent__ _adj_ Shining brilliantly; radiant.
+__full as a tick__ _idiom_ Having consumed large quantities of food or drink.
+A reference to a tick that is engorged with blood.
 __full nelson__ _n_ A wrestling hold in which the holder puts both arms under the opponent's arms and exerts pressure on the back of the neck (illegal in amateur wrestling).
 __full of beans__ _idiom_ :two: To have a lot of energy.
 __full of hot air__ To talk a lot, especially without saying anything of value or meaning.